jgrizou/neurips-self-calibrating-bci/README.md

 }
 ```

-## Large Files
+## Dataset & Large Files

 We chose to upload most of the files directly to this repository.
-But some files are too large to be uploaded to GitHub, so we use Hugging Face Hub to host them.
+However, some files are too large to be uploaded to GitHub, so we use Hugging Face (HF) Hub to host them (https://huggingface.co/datasets/ctorre/self-calibrating-bci).
+If the environmental variable `USE_HUGGINGFACE` is true, it will attempt to download the dataset from HF.

 Large data files (GAN checkpoints, analysis results, some plots) can be automatically downloaded by running the following script:

 ```bash
 python scripts/download_data.py
 ```

 This will download:

 - GAN checkpoint: `checkpoints/pggan_celebahq1024.pth` (264MB)
 - Analysis results: `src/analysis/final_dfs/*.parquet` (up to 124MB each)
 - Plot files: `src/analysis/plots/faces/*.eps`, `*.png`, `*.svg`